champierre/ml2scratch/README.zh-cn.md

 ### Download/Upload

-With ML2Scratch, you can download and save the trained model on your PC by using the "Download training data" block.
+With ML2Scratch, you can download and save the trained model on your PC by using the "download learning data" block.

 <img src="images/en/download.png" />

 Click, specify the file download destination, and press the "Save" button.
 The learning data will be saved as a file &lt;numerical string&gt;.json.

-The saved learning data can be uploaded in the "Upload learning data" block.
+The saved learning data can be uploaded in the "upload learning data" block.

 <img src="images/en/upload.png" />

-When you click, a window called "Upload learning data" opens, so click the "Select file" button, select the training data file (&lt;numerical sequence&gt;.json), and press Click.
+When you click, a window called "upload learning data" opens, so click the "Select file" button, select the training data file (&lt;numerical sequence&gt;.json), and press Click.

 <img src="images/en/upload_dialog.png" />